ezcdlabs/demo-project/README.md

 The acceptance stage is triggered by the completion of the commit stage, but it cannot run in parallel with itself - in a real project there would be an acceptance environment that can only have one release candidate being tested at a time.

 The acceptance stage workflow will initially ask EZCD for the hash of the commit that is currently top of the queue.
 This is the *most recently* authored commit that has *passed* the commit stage.
-This means that the acceptance phase "jumps" ahead to catch up with backlog of release candidates.
+This means that the acceptance phase "jumps" ahead to catch up with the backlog of release candidates.

 The deploy workflow is only triggered by manual action (workflow_dispatch), where the user must provide the commit hash to deploy.